jlw387/FBAThermo/README.md

 Bounds.jl | Updates the species and reaction bounds and sets the transcription and translation rates.
 TXTLDictionary.jl | Encodes the cell-free protein synthesis parameters.
 Data is stored in a [Julia dictionary](http://docs.julialang.org/en/stable/stdlib/collections/?highlight=dict#Base.Dict) type and can be accessed through the appropriate key.
 Performance.jl | Evaluates the carbon yield, energy efficiency, and productivity of a protein of interest.
+Ensemble.jl | Generates an ensemble of solutions for a range of transcription and translation parameters